How do you become a professional in your field?

 Do you have to learn 10,000 hours to become a successful professional?

 There are quite a few people who believe that success is a choice.
 I'm one of them too, but with reserves.
 That's why I go back to my stepson.
-10,000 hours of training gives you all the benefits you need compared to people who don't.
-So more chance to become a professional football player.
+Ten thousand hours of training gives you all the benefits you need compared to people who don't — so more chance to become a professional football player.

-If you don't make the 10,000 hours, the chance is very small that you will excel at something.
+If you don't make the 10,000 hours, the chance is minimal that you will excel at something.
 However, you can still become successful.
 We all know singers who score hits when they can't sing at all.
-There are also entrepreneurs with very large companies who, on the basis of one product or invention - and who didn't take 10,000 hours - are still successful.
+There are also entrepreneurs with substantial companies who, based on one product or invention - and who didn't take 10,000 hours - are still successful.

 Without spending 10,000 hours on something you can become successful, but you won't be an expert.

 You could say that 10,000 hours does not guarantee success, but you can be sure that you will become a professional with a lot of expertise in something.
 Because the demand for experts will always remain, it is therefore wise to train.
 Much, often and just as long until you have made the 10,000 hours.

 Personally, I am in favor of working with professionals who have at least 10,000 hours of training.
 I just can't deny that sometimes it seems that young people don't want to spend this number of hours anymore.

 They have an idea for an app, a product, a project, or a company and immediately want to be successful.
 Often they prefer to do it without really doing anything for it.
 They pretend to know everything without spending the time to become a professional.
 After three months of online study, they instantly become a professional mental coach or online marketing specialist.